-I am pleased to present a review of GuocoLand Malaysia's businesses and performance for the financial year ended 30 June 2014.
+I am pleased to present a review of GuocoLand Malaysia's businesses and performance for the financial year ended 30 June 2015.

-Despite market challenges and Bank Negara Malaysia's stricter lending guidelines, I am pleased to report the Group had completed the financial year in a position of strength.
+Despite market challenges and economic uncertainty, I am pleased to report that the Group had completed the financial year in a position of strength.

 The better performance was achieved through improved contributions from our property development activities and fair value gains.
-For the financial year ended 30 June 2014, the Group's pre-tax profit rose by 228.4% to RM172.1 million from RM52.4 million in the previous financial year.
-Revenue, however, retreated by 10.1% to RM236.6 million from RM263.3 million recorded in the financial year ended 30 June 2013.
-The decrease in revenue was largely due to the sale of land in Cheras for RM68.6 million in the preceding financial year.
+For the financial year ended 30 June 2015, the Group's pre-tax profit rose by 24.6% to RM214.4 million from RM172.1 million in the previous financial year.
+Revenue, however, retreated by 17.3% to RM195.6 million from RM236.6 million recorded in the financial year ended 30 June 2014.
+The decrease in revenue was largely due to the completion of the Group's commercial development sub-segment projects in PJ City and Old Klang Road as well as the residential project in Kajang.